jufashpfy/DataViz-Resources/Viz Guide.md

  - what are the transition of data animations?
  - what are the possible interactions (touch, rollover, scrub, zoom)
  - Are you data biased?
 What if negative, zero, MAX_FLOAT or undefined data make it into the data stream? how will your ranges and minima react?
+ -  How will recursive data be displayed?
+Given that 2 data axes can generally be rendered clearly, how will additional dimensions and groupings be represented or hidden?